fermyon/developer/content/spin/distributing-apps.md

 $ spin registry push ghcr.io/alyssa-p-hacker/hello-world:v1
 ```

-Notice that the user name is part of the reference; the registry does not infer it from the login.
+Notice that the username is part of the reference; the registry does not infer it from the login.
 Also notice that the version is specified explicitly; Spin does not infer it from the `spin.toml` file.

 > Whether newly uploaded artifacts are private or public depends on the registry.
 See your registry documentation.
 This will also tell you how to change the visibility if the default is not what you want.